 So a better alternative if you aren't totally hung up on the party scene are some smaller towns with the authentic old school feel.
 Red Mountain in Rossland, BC is an awesome two-mountain ski resort.
 It is kind of like entering a time warp as the place hasn't been consumed by the greed and drive to make money like most other ski hills.
 The family atmosphere is awesome and the terrain couldn't be better!!
 So many cool tree runs - we were there without a powder day and still had heaps of fun, but it would be insane with a fresh dump of snow!!

 Also you have areas like Revelstoke and Kicking Horse (in Golden) that are two up-and-coming resorts that have insane powder days, great steeps and long runs!!!
-A Canadian ski trip wouldn't be complete without a couple days at each!! over 7 years ago
+A Canadian ski trip wouldn't be complete without a couple days at each!! almost 8 years ago